 To put it plainly: you're missing out on hundreds if not thousands of dollars in potential business by not investing in your website's SEO.
 Increasingly, business is happening online - and you don't want to be left behind in a rapidly changing market.

 SEO can seem expensive, and it can be confusing to know for sure whether the cost is worth it.
 As long as you're working with a reputable SEO firm, you could actually receive a higher return on your SEO investment than on your paid search marketing or social media budget.

 If you have further questions about what makes SEO so expensive, we understand!
-We've written a blog post breaking down the cost of dedicated SEO - check that out for more information.
+Check out our blog post about why SEO is so expensive: breaking down the cost of dedicated SEO.

 In a word, yes.
 Unless your website is non-commercial or in a really niche industry, you'll benefit from a contract with a dedicated SEO agency.
 The initial outlay can be a little high, but it will level out over time as your site moves from optimization to maintenance mode.